 Backup phone number

 We strongly recommend that you also add a secondary phone number or setup Google Authenticator to your MFA security setup.
-This will allow you to maintain secure access to the Bill.com account if the primary phone is unavailable.
+This will allow you to maintain secure access to your Bill.com account if you no longer have access to your primary phone.

 Things to know

 - Your Bill.com account is very powerful.
 It can move money to and from the vendors and customers in your account.
 Should someone obtain the login credentials of any of users on your account, you want to know that they won't be able to "do damage" by transferring your money to or from accounts where it doesn't belong.
 The MFA feature helps to ensure that only the users with verified access through the MFA phone numbers will be able to complete actions such as these.

 - We've done our best to implement MFA in such a way that it is not a burden for you and the other users on the Bill.com account.
 We know most of our customers log in to Bill.com every day and don't want extra steps in their daily process.
 We strived to balance ease of access with the need for strong security designed to keep the bad guys from accessing your account.